sepehrnoor/response-time-prediction/README.md

 # Applying Knowledge Tracing to Predict Exercise Response Time
+## By Shamiran Jaf and Sepehr Noorzadeh

 ## Overview
+This repository contains the master's thesis written by Shamiran Jaf and Sepehr Noorzadeh at Akribian AB while studying at the Faculty of Engineering (LTH) at Lund University.

-This is a machine learning pipeline for knowledge tracing.
+It is a machine learning pipeline for knowledge tracing.
 It supports several public datasets, and one private dataset.
 It was built with PyTorch, NumPy and Pandas.

 ## Dependencies
 * PyTorch (1.7.1)